mygirl8893/eobot-php/README.md

 }
 ```

-If you find any bugs in, please raise an issue on Github.
+If you find any bugs, please raise an issue on Github.

 Happy coding!